 Online Enrollment 21%

-FU is a Christian university with a Quaker heritage.
-The university instills biblical values and teaches students to apply these values to their studies and everyday lives.
-Distance learners at FU can earn degrees at the bachelor's and master's levels.
+Friends University is a Christian university with a Quaker heritage.
+The university's values include respect, inclusion, service, and excellence (RISE), and it teaches students to apply these values to their studies and everyday lives.
+Distance learners at Friends can earn degrees at the bachelor's and master's levels.
 Undergraduate options include programs in business management, human resource management, and computer information systems management.

-Master's degrees are also available in cybersecurity, education, and healthcare leadership.
-All web-based coursework is available fully online with no on-campus requirements.
+Master's degrees are also available in business administration, global business administration, cybersecurity, education, and healthcare leadership.
+All programs listed are fully online with no on-campus requirements.
 This online college in Kansas is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
-FU's online programs are not available to students from all U.S. states at this time.
+Friends University's online programs are not available to students from all U.S. states at this time.